 Determining whether the Company's investments in subsidiaries have been impaired requires estimations of the investments' values in use.
 The value in use calculations require the entity to estimate the future cash flows expected to arise from the investments and suitable discount rates in order to calculate present values.
-The carrying value of the investments at 31 March 2022 was US\$3,383.5 million and at 31 March 2021 was US\$3,375.2 million, respectively, with no impairment recognised in 2022 or 2021.
+The carrying value of the investments at 31 March 2023 and 31 March 2022 was US\$3,383.5 million, respectively, with no impairment recognised in 2023 or 2022.